 We do offer shipping to anywhere in Canada & the US for:

 - teas, skincare, bodycare & aromatherapy products

-Authentic, beautiful cast iron teapot made in Morioka Japan with great skill & craftsmanship, using an over hundred year old tradition.
+Authentic, beautiful cast iron teapot made in Morioka Japan with great skill & craftsmanship, using an over hundred-year-old tradition.

 Makes a wonderful special occasion wedding, birthday or graduation gift as well as a beautiful addition to your home or office.

-The manufacture process for each teapot entails up to 68 painstaking steps, still performed by hand, & overseen by a craftsman who after 30-40 years of excellence & demonstrated skill can earn the title of “master”.
+The manufacturing process for each teapot entails up to 68 painstaking steps, still performed by hand, & overseen by a craftsman who after 30-40 years of excellence & demonstrated skill can earn the title of “master”.

 advantages of authentic cast iron

 In addition to the beautiful & unique patterns that add beauty to your home or office decor, the advantages of a well-made, authentic cast iron teapot are:

 - your tea stays hot for longer (because it retains heat longer than a regular teapot) - built-in fine mesh stainless steel tea strainer makes brewing loose tea very convenient